T0nd0Tara/playwright-async-benchmark/README.md

 # Playwright Async Benchmark

-## The Story Behind this Repo
-So this repo was created for a certain someone (who will remain anonymous) made [this amazing comment](https://github.com/microsoft/playwright/issues/37062#issuecomment-3193733984).\
-After I was in shock for a bit, I talked in the [PW discord server](https://discord.com/channels/807756831384403968/1405813451179294731).
-People there suggested to create a benchmark checking my statement. \
-So here we are, me proving to this anonymous person that Playwright can be much faster.

 ## The Project
 The tests run on a simple express server located in `src/server`.
 It does some fake async work to imitate a real server.